The Stylic Monoid: Evacuation of partitions

 \subsection{Growth diagram}

 Recall that a partition on $A$ is equivalent to a path in the Hasse diagram of the poset of compositions, see Section \ref{skew-hole}.
-Given a partition $R$ on $A$, consider the sequence of partitions $R$, $\Delta(R)$, $\Delta^2(R)$,\ldots,$\Delta^{n}(R)$, with $n=|A|$.
-Draw from left to right the $n$ paths of compositions representing these partitions on a pyramid, each path being represented diagonally upwards, direction north-east; see Figure \ref{growth-diagram}, looking only at the north-east arrows $\nearrow$, and disregarding the north-west arrows $\nwarrow$.
-For example, the chain $1\to 11\to12\to121\to221\to222$ represents the partition $15/23/46$.
+Given a partition $R$ on $A$, consider the sequence of partitions $R$, $\Delta(R)$, $\Delta^2(R)$,\ldots,$\Delta^{n}(R)$, with $n=|A|$; note that these partitions are on different sets.
+Draw from left to right the $n$ paths of compositions associated with these partitions on a pyramid, each path being represented diagonally upwards, direction north-east; see Figure \ref{growth-diagram}, looking only at the north-east arrows $\nearrow$, and disregarding the north-west arrows $\nwarrow$.
+For example, the path $1\to 11\to12\to121\to221\to222$ is associated with the partition $R=15/23/46$, and the path $1\to 11 \to 111 \to 211 \to 212$ is associated with the partition $25/3/46=\Delta(R)$.

 We complete this diagram by adding north-west arrows $\nwarrow$, see the figure; at this point it is not clear that these arrows are also covering relations, but it will be proved soon.
 We call this the {\it evacuation pyramid of $R$}.
 It follows from the definition of the evacuation that the right side of the pyramid (which goes north-west) represents the path of compositions associated to $\evac(R)$.